mrclay/shibalike/README.md

 * A default state manager, based on `UserLandSession`.
 * A simple attribute provider based on Zend Db and a single table.
 * A simple attribute provider based on a static array.
-* There's a [basic example](https://github.com/mrclay/shibalike/tree/master/examples/basic) demonstrating a crude but operational usage of the system.
+* A [basic demo](https://github.com/mrclay/shibalike/tree/master/examples/basic) of a crude but operational usage.
-* There's a [demonstration of UserlandSession](https://github.com/mrclay/shibalike/blob/master/examples/UserlandSession/simultaneous.php) showing 3 simultaneous sessions, including a native one.
+* A [demo of UserlandSession](https://github.com/mrclay/shibalike/blob/master/examples/UserlandSession/simultaneous.php) showing 3 simultaneous sessions, including a native one.

 ## License